Logline

 EPISODE 1: Sankofa Chicago

-Through personal stories and historical context, the film shows how Sankofa can help us to understand our heritage and cultural identity.
-It also highlights how Sankofa can inspire us to confront the legacy of slavery, colonialism, and systemic racism that continue to shape our world today.
+In Chicago, the documentary traces the steps of the Sankofa philosophy to address common issues affecting the Black community in Chicago and throughout America today.
+By sharing personal narratives and historical context, the film demonstrates how Sankofa can aid in understanding our cultural heritage and identity.
+Furthermore, it emphasizes how Sankofa can inspire us to confront the legacy of slavery, colonialism, and systemic racism that still shape our world today.

 EPISODE 2: The Untold